 There is always going to be a bit of trial and error, but I’ve usually never been disappointed when I’ve bought a more expensive glove.

 What is the difference between boxing gloves and Muay Thai gloves?

-Muay Thai boxing gloves are more rounded at top and have the padding more evenly distributed to add extra protection from kicks.
-Usually the hands have more flexibility to move within the glove so you have the ability to grab and clinch your opponent.
+Muay Thai boxing gloves are more rounded at the top and have the padding more evenly distributed to add extra protection from kicks.
+Usually, the hands have more flexibility to move within the glove so you have the ability to grab and clinch your opponent.

 The thumb is also usually in a slightly different position to boxing gloves and has a lot more flexibility in terms of movement.